adejam/intuit-login-page-clone/README.md

-# intuit-login-page-clone
+# intuit-signup-page-clone
-This is a clone of intuit website's login page clone
+This is a clone of intuit website's signup page clone

 ## BUILT WITH